pondermatic/kb-support/readme.txt

 **Tweaks**

-* Ticket replies metabox overhaul
+* Ticket replies metabox overhaul with icon notifications and action links
 * Register when a customer views an agent reply
+* Numerous new hooks and filters for the reply fields enabling developers to extend functionality
 * Private ticket notes metabox overhaul
-* Only a note author, or an agent with the `manage_ticket_settings` capability should be able to delete a note
 * Better input field alignment within ticket metaboxes
 * Added support for locally shipped translation files
 * Added required PHP version to readme.txt